akash-basavaraju/react-toaster-minimal/README.md

 Then inside the App Component, you can use the Toaster.

-import useToast Hook and then call it to get the showToast method.
-Call the showToast method to trigger the toast.
+Import the `showToast` method to trigger the toast.

 ```js
 import { showToast } from "react-toaster-minimal";